 - Be accepted for admission to the Shawsheen Valley School of Practical Nursing. - Be a citizen or eligible noncitizen of the United States. - Have a valid Social Security Number.
-(Students from the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are exempt from this requirement.) - Have a high school diploma or a state recognized General Education Development (GED) certificate or have completed homeschooling.
-Go to http://studentaid.ed.gov/understand-aid/eligibility/requirements#selective-service for additional information. - Be enrolled in an eligible program as a regular student seeking a degree or certificate. - Maintain satisfactory academic progress.
-(See student handbook for details) - Not owe a refund on a federal student grant or be in default on a federal student loan. - Demonstrate financial need for need-based federal student aid programs.
+(Students from the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are exempt from this requirement.) - Have a high school diploma or a General Education Development (GED) certificate or have completed homeschooling.
+If you don't, you may still be eligible for federal student aid if you were enrolled in college or career school prior to July 1, 2012.
+Go to http://studentaid.ed.gov/eligibility/basic-criteria for additional information. - Be enrolled in an eligible program as a regular student seeking a degree or certificate. - Maintain satisfactory academic progress.
+(See student handbook for details) - Not owe a refund on a federal student grant or be in default on a federal student loan.

+Many types of federal student aid, such as the Federal Pell Grant or subsidized loans, where the government pays the interest while you are in college, also require you to have financial need.
 Additionally, once you have a bachelor's degree or a first professional degree, you are not eligible for a Federal Pell Grant.